 The Planning Division plays a key role in guiding and regulating growth and development.
 We carefully study the potential impacts of new development, and use a planning approach that incorporates smart growth principles, urban design and extensive community involvement.
 The Planning Commission and County Board make final decisions.
 Our primary services include:

 - Comprehensive Planning: We help to manage long-range development by working closely with the community to develop plans and analyze development requests.

 - Current Planning: We regulate short-range development through the Site Plan review and use permit process.

-- Research and Data Analysis: Our Center for Urban Design and Research develops reports and maintains an extensive library of local statistical data.
+- Research and Data Analysis: Urban Design and Research develops reports and maintains an extensive library of local statistical data.

-The following report summarizes the Planning Division's 2016-2017 (January - June) work program for the Comprehensive Planning, Urban Design and Research, and Current Planning sections.
-The following report and comparison presentation have been developed for review at the March 8, 2016 work session of the Arlington County Board and Planning Commission.
+The following report summarizes the Planning Division’s 2019-2020 work program for the Comprehensive Planning, Urban Design and Research, and Current Planning sections.

 County-wide Planning Overview